supplier onboarding

 • signing a contract.

 We recommend communicating with vendors via a specialized tool: procurement software with a well-developed supplier module and a portal for suppliers to use for document uploading and communication.
 This will facilitate supplier registration and data collection.
 In addition, it will streamline all further collaboration with vendors, including processing POs, invoices, receipts, and more.
-If you want to check out how such software works and what benefits it can offer to your company, try out a free 14-day trial of Precoro.
+If you want to check out how such software works and what benefits it can offer to your company, book a demo of Precoro.

 Procurement Basics